waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tunnel Vision & Dead End Hallucination (Turn 185291):** I incorrectly identified a walled-off area in Cerulean City as a 'dead end' because I was hyper-focused on a single blocked path (a cuttable tree).
 I completely ignored multiple other reachable warps that served as valid exits.
 This was a critical failure of situational awareness. **Corrective Action:** Before concluding an area is a dead end, I MUST systematically check all reachable warps and map connections.
 A true dead end has one or zero exits.
 An area with multiple exits is a pathway, even if the most obvious route is blocked.
 - **Menu Navigation Tools:** Before writing or fixing any tool that interacts with a menu, I MUST first manually navigate the menu step-by-step to observe and document its exact structure and cursor behavior (especially starting positions, which can be variable).
 Data gathering must always precede coding.

+## B. Agent Strategy Notes
+- **Proactive Agent Use:** For complex dungeons with partitions and puzzles (like Seafoam Islands), I must be more proactive in using my `navigation_troubleshooter` and `puzzle_solver_agent` instead of relying solely on manual exploration and `find_path`, which can lead to getting stuck in loops or dead ends.

 # IX.
 Tile Mechanics
 - **ground**: Standard walkable tile.
 - **elevated_ground**: Walkable, but only accessible from `steps` tiles.